tom-seddon/beeb_test_os/README.md

 - `2`, `8` - select mode 2/"mode 8", display colour test screen (see
   below), and wait for another option

-- `E` - show Ceefax engineering test page and wait for another option
+- `E` - select Mode 7, show Ceefax engineering test page, and wait for another option

 - `M` - memory test

-- `M` (while holding shift) - memory test with options
+- `O` - memory test with options

-- `B` - visual bits test
+- `V` - visual tests: fill memory with patterns, change display base address (no automatic testing here; you just look at the results)

-- `X` - main memory test failure example display
+- `X` - memory test failure example display

-## Main memory test failure example display
+## Memory test failure example display

 Shows an example of the memory test failure display.
 (The address and mask shown are meaningless.)